Guatemala

 • International Standards on Auditing

-In accordance with the Decree No. 72 of 2001, the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG) is empowered to set auditing standards for its membership—which is mandatory for all auditors.
-In 2007, the CCPAG adopted ISA through a Resolution, which was released in the Guatemalan Official Gazette that included a provision stating the ongoing adoption of all revisions and updates as issued by the IAASB without modifications and including the IAASB-stated effective date.
+In accordance with the Decree No. 72 of 2001, the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG) is empowered to set auditing standards for its members.
+In 2007, the CCPAG adopted ISA through a Resolution, which was included in the Guatemalan Official Gazette, that included a provision stating the ongoing adoption of all subsequent revisions and updates as issued by the IAASB without modifications and including the IAASB-stated effective date.

 The Superintendencia de Administración Tributaria and the Securities and Commodities Market require companies under their supervision—medium and large sized companies that file special purpose financial statements and listed companies, respectively—to have their statements audited in accordance with standards issued by the CCPAG.